opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration04.md

 #### 4.7.1 Migratability of GRANT Statement Features

-The following table indicates the migratability of the GRANT statement features provided by Oracle databases to PostgreSQL.
+The following table indicates the migratability of the GRANT statement features provided by Oracle databases to OpenGauss.

 **System privileges**